nicklockwood/Expression/README.md

 ## Why?

 There are many situations where it is useful to be able to evaluate a simple expression at runtime.
-Some such cases are demonstrated in the example apps included with the library:
+Some are demonstrated in the example apps included with the library:

 * A scientific calculator
 * A CSS color string parser
 * A basic layout engine, similar to AutoLayout

-but there are other possible applications, e.g.
+But there are other possible applications, e.g.

 * A spreadsheet app
 * Configuration (e.g. using expressions in a config file to avoid data duplication)
 * The basis for simple scripting language

-(If you find any other uses, let me know and I'll add them)
+(If you find any other use cases, let me know and I'll add them)

 Normally these kind of calculations would involve embedding a heavyweight interpreted language such as JavaScript or Lua into your app.
 Expression avoids that overhead, and is also more secure, as it reduces the risk of arbitrary code injection or crashes due to infinite loops, buffer overflows, etc.